Economy Museum – Royal Coin Cabinet

-The Economy Museum – Royal Coin Cabinet (Ekonomiska museet – Kungliga Myntkabinettet) is a museum in central Stockholm, Sweden, dedicated to the history of money and economic history in general.
+The Economy Museum – Royal Coin Cabinet (Ekonomiska museet – Kungliga Myntkabinettet) is a museum in central Stockholm, Sweden, dedicated to the history of money and economic history.

 Function

 The Economy Museum is an institution with a national responsibility for the conservation and the historical studies of coins, medals, and finance in general.
 Through expositions, the institution offers insights in the economical history of the world; by lending objects from its collection to researchers and expositions all over the world, it helps develop the knowledge within its scope; and by maintaining a national register of coin hoards, it is of great importance to scholars in Sweden.

-Over the portal is a piece of art by Elisabeth Ekstrand from 1996 called Vattenporfyrlek ("Water Porphyry Game") made of porphyry and marble.
-The museum includes exhibitions of coins, banknotes (the first in the world was issued in 1661 by Stockholms Banco), treasure hoards and piggy banks.
+When the museum moved to Slottsbacken 6 in 1996, the artwork Vattenporfyrlek by Elisabeth Ekstrand, made of marble and porphyry, was installed outside the building.
+The exhibitions at Slottsbacken closed in 2017, and the museum moved to its present location at Narvavägen in 2019.

+The museum's permanent exhibitions include coins, banknotes and other objects relating to the history of money and economics.
+Among the objects on display are Viking Age silver treasures, Sweden's first coins and one of the first banknotes issued in Europe by Stockholms Banco.